SAP/terraform-provider-btp/docs/data-sources/globalaccount_entitlements.md

 subcategory: ""
 description: |-
   Gets all the entitlements and quota assignments for a global account.
-  To view all the resources a global account:
-  * Target only the global account in the command line.
+  Tip:
-  * You must be assigned to either the global account admin or global account viewers role.
+  You must be assigned to either the global account admin or global account viewers role.
 ---

 # btp_globalaccount_entitlements (Data Source)

 Gets all the entitlements and quota assignments for a global account.

-To view all the resources a global account:
-* Target only the global account in the command line.
+__Tip:__
-* You must be assigned to either the global account admin or global account viewers role.
+You must be assigned to either the global account admin or global account viewers role.

 ## Example Usage